panachainy/go-healthcheck/readme.md

 ## Note

-### Handle errors without stopping the entire process
+1. Handle errors without stopping the entire process

     I'm not sure about this requirement, So I think some process if it error should be stop process because this project is cli.

     Example: If you can't connect to line api for get token then you can't submit summary right?

     Example2: If you can't connect to health check some url or timeout should be handle it. (in this case I think the same as you)

+2. Have issue when make app in CLI way
+   1. Can't ref csv file outside dockerfile
+   2. Can't open web for login oauth)

+    > That my mistake for choose make it in CLI way.

 ## REF